Editor: Stanley Appelbaum

 Kubla Khan (1798) also by Coleridge starts with the famous lines “In Xanadu did Kubla Khan / A stately pleasure-dome decree”.
 Coleridge wrote in a preface to the poem (unfortunately not reproduced in this volume) that he composed a poem of 200–300 lines in a (possibly opium-induced) dream after reading about Xanadu, the summer palace of the Mongol Emperor of China Kublai Khan.
 When he woke up, he started writing the poem but was interrupted by the proverbial “person on business from Porlock” which caused him to forget the other lines.
 The 54 lines Coleridge managed to write down paint a vivid image of a “A sunny pleasure-dome with caves of ice!”
 Coleridge’s poem has been credited with making the term Xanadu a metaphor for splendour and opulence.
 The 1980 movie Xanadu starring Olivia Newton-John took its name from this poem – great soundtrack, so-so movie.
 Welcome to the Pleasuredrome is the title track of British band Frankie Goes to Hollywood’s debut album (1984).

 Lord Byron’s works are still read but his literary reputation has been largely overshadowed by his complicated life: his lover Lady Caroline Lamb described him as “mad, bad and dangerous to know”.
+His name has given rise to the term byronic which is used today to describe a man who is “an alluringly dark, mysterious and moody” (Oxford online dictionary).
 A fascinating footnote: Lord Byron’s only legitimate child is Ada Lovelace who is generally regarded as the first computer programmer, thanks to her colloboration with Charles Babbage.

 The title of Shelley’s Ozymandias (1817) refers to the Greek name for the Egyptian pharaoh Ramasses II (c 1303 – 1213 BC).
 The theme of the poem is that even the most powerful ruler (“My name is Ozymandias, king of kings / Look at my works, ye Mighty, and despair”) will eventually fade away and his legacy crumble into dust.
 In the graphic novel Watchmen (1986–1987) by Alan Moore and Dave Gibbons, the antagonist Adrien Veidt calls himself Ozymandias.

-Keats is best remembered today for 6 odes he composed in 1819, including Ode on A Grecian Urn.
+Keats is best remembered today for 6 odes he composed in 1819, including Ode on A Grecian Urn and Ode to a Nightingale.
+A mere 2 years later, Keats died of tuberculosis in Rome.
+He was only 25 years old.

 How is the book?